 The CPAP user should try different masks and understand how it works.
 Ease of use should ideally be the higher priority for the user, not the looks.

-CPAP mask should be comfortable to the user and has to have a proper seal for airflow.
+CPAP mask should be comfortable for the user and has to have a proper seal for airflow.
 Also, the straps should be adjustable to keep the mask in place.

 If the mask is loose, air leaks could be an issue; which can cause pain on the bridge of the nose.
 Leaks can also increase chances of the seal breaking.